Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Characterisation in the plane

 Based on Theorem \ref{thm:sugiyama}, we now complete the proof of our main theorem, Theorem~\ref{thm:main}.
 We actually prove the following stronger statement. \begin{theorem} Let $p$ be an even positive integer with $p\neq 2$, $n\geq 3$ be a positive integer, and $G$ be a connected graph with $n$ vertices.
 Then the following are equivalent. \begin{itemize} \item[(i)] A/every generic 2-dimensional framework $(G,\bp)$ is globally rigid in $\ell_p^2$. \item[(ii)] $\overline{\pi_G({\cal CM}^p_n)}$ is $2$-identifiable. \item[(iii)] $\overline{\pi_G({\cal CM}^p_n)}$ is not 2-tangentially weakly defective. \item[(iv)] A generic 2-dimensional framework $(G,\bp)$ has a $k$-th coordinated self-stress $\omega^k$ such that $\rank L_{G,\omega^k}=n-2$ for all $k$. \item[(v)] $G$ is 2-connected and redundantly two-tree-connected. \end{itemize} \end{theorem} \begin{proof} (i) implies (v) by Theorem~\ref{thm:GHT}. (v) implies (iv) by Theorem~\ref{thm:sugiyama}. (iv) implies (iii) by Lemma~\ref{lem:COV_test}. (iii) implies (ii) by Proposition~\ref{prop:twnd_iden}. (ii) implies (i) by Proposition~\ref{prop:iden_global}. \end{proof}

 An obvious open problem is to extend the result to the general dimensional case. \begin{conj} Let $p$ be an even positive integer with $p\neq 2$, $n\geq 3$ be a positive integer, and $G$ be a connected graph with $n$ vertices.
-Then the following are equivalent. \begin{itemize} \item[(i)] A/every generic $d$-dimensional framework $(G,\bp)$ is globally rigid in $\ell_p^d$. \item[(ii)] $\overline{\pi_G({\cal CM}^p_n)}$ is $d$-identifiable. \item[(iii)] $\overline{\pi_G({\cal CM}^p_n)}$ is not $d$-tangentially weakly defective. \item[(iv)] A generic $d$-dimensional framework $(G,\bp)$ has a $k$-th coordinated self-stress $\omega^k$ such that $\rank L_{G,\omega^k}=n-2$ for all $k$. \item[(v)] $G$ is 2-connected and redundantly $d$-tree-connected. \end{itemize} \end{conj} Another interesting problem is to extend the technique in this paper to the case when a rigidity map is a piece-wise polynomial to deal with the global rigidity problem in $\ell_p^d$ with an odd iteger $p$.
-A particularly important step is to understand the $\ell_1$ case where the rigidity map is piece-wise linear.
+Then the following are equivalent. \begin{itemize} \item[(i)] A/every generic $d$-dimensional framework $(G,\bp)$ is globally rigid in $\ell_p^d$. \item[(ii)] $\overline{\pi_G({\cal CM}^p_n)}$ is $d$-identifiable. \item[(iii)] $\overline{\pi_G({\cal CM}^p_n)}$ is not $d$-tangentially weakly defective. \item[(iv)] A generic $d$-dimensional framework $(G,\bp)$ has a $k$-th coordinated self-stress $\omega^k$ such that $\rank L_{G,\omega^k}=n-2$ for all $k$. \item[(v)] $G$ is 2-connected and redundantly $d$-tree-connected. \end{itemize} \end{conj}

+Another natural open problem is to give a characterization in the case where $p$ is odd.
+As we remarked at the end of Section~\ref{subsec:cayley-menger}, there is a gap between the $p$-Cayley Menger variety defined in Section~\ref{subsec:cayley-menger}) and the image of the $\ell_p$-distance measurement map when $p$ is odd, and we are currently missing Theorem~\ref{thm:necessity} and Proposition~\ref{prop:iden_global}.
+Extending the techniques developed in this paper to settings where a rigidity map is a piecewise polynomial (including the $\ell_p^d$-distance measurement map) is an interesting open problem.
+See~\cite{dewar2025uniquely} for recent developments concerning polynomial-norm measurement maps.

-\paragraph{Acknowledgement} We thank D{\'a}niel Garamv{\"o}lgyi for his careful reading of the manuscript and constructive comments.
+\paragraph{Acknowledgement} We thank the anonymous referee for several suggestions that improved the paper.
+We also thank D{\'a}niel Garamv{\"o}lgyi for his careful reading of the manuscript and constructive comments.
 The work was supported by JST PRESTO Grant Number JPMJPR2126.